vendia/blog/posts/2022-05-05-real-time-vs-analytical-data.md

 ---
-title: 'Types of Data: Real-time data vs. Analytical Data'
+title: 'Types of Data: Real-time Data vs. Analytical Data'
 description: 'What is real-time data?
 How is it used?
 How does it compare to other popular data types like analytical or real-time analytical data'
 date: '2022-05-05'
 authors: